 So it is very important to get the answer to How To Choose the Best Pick and Place Machine for PCB Assembly Machine before ordering.
+Deciding on a pick and place machine can be a difficult decision.
+This article will provide a few considerations to help you decide on the best pick and place machine for your needs.

-Selection criteria for Best SMT Pick and Place Machine
+Selection Criteria for Best SMT Pick and Place Machine

 Component Placement Speed